 Hepatitis B is transmitted through infected blood and other bodily fluids and is therefore commonly passed through sex, the sharing of needles, or from a mother to her child.
 A vaccine for hepatitis B does exist and infected adults usually recover from the disease within a few months and are immune to the disease afterwards.
 However, hepatitis B can cause cirrhosis, liver failure, and liver cancer and can result in death if left untreated.
-In 2017, there were around 3,400 cases of hepatitis B in the U.S., with the state of Florida accounting for 588 such cases, the highest number of any U.S. state.
+In 2019, there were around 3,200 cases of hepatitis B in the United States, with the state of Florida accounting for 595 such cases, the highest number of hepatitis b infections among the U.S. states.
 The death rate from hepatitis B is low, but is slightly higher among males than among females.
-Furthermore, the death rate is significantly higher among Asian/Pacific Islanders than it is among any other race or ethnicity.

 Hepatitis C, much like hepatitis B, is spread through infected blood.
 There is no vaccination for hepatitis C and, although in some cases it only lasts for a few weeks, it can also develop into a life-long chronic infection that can lead to cirrhosis, liver cancer, and death.
-In 2017, there were around 3,190 cases of acute hepatitis C infections in the U.S. However, during that year, viral hepatitis C caused 17,253 deaths.
+In 2019, there were around 4,136 cases of acute hepatitis C infections in the United States.
+However, during that year, viral hepatitis C caused 14,242 deaths.
 Acute hepatitis C requires no treatment, but chronic hepatitis C is treated with several different medications.
 Hepatitis C medications have changed and improved over the years and it is now predicted that, due to increased screening and the availability of new treatments, around 267,000 liver-related deaths due to hepatitis C will be avoided by the year 2050.

 This text provides general information.
 Statista assumes no

 liability for the information given being complete or correct.

 Due to varying update cycles, statistics can display more up-to-date